mvysny/mvysny.github.io/_posts/2023-10-31-using-gson-with-http4k.md

 private fun Response.checkOk(request: Request) {
     if (!status.successful) {
         val msg = "$request ====> $this"
-        if (status.code == 404) throw FileNotFoundException(msg)
+        close() // close the streams in case of StreamResponse if (status.code == 404) throw FileNotFoundException(msg)
         throw IOException(msg)
     }
 }

+/**
+ * Makes sure that the [Response]'s code is 200..299.
+Fails with an exception if it's not.
+ */
 val CheckOk = Filter { next -> { next(it).apply { checkOk(it) } } }

 fun Request.accept(contentType: ContentType): Request = header("Accept", contentType.toHeaderValue())